bskdany/instagram_bot/README.md

 requires selenium, chromedriver and pynput

-I'm new tocoding and this is my first approach to a complex programm
+I'm new to coding and this is my first approach to a complex programm